Organize My Leftovers – Please!

 Create zones inside the refrigerator.
 Place beverages in one spot, leftovers in one spot, snacks in one spot, and ingredients for meals in one spot.
 Label the shelves until everyone gets the hang of the new system.

 Purchase food storage containers that stack.
 To make life easier, it is well worth it to ditch your old plastic bowls that are all different sizes.
-Isn’t matching lids a nightmare?
+Is not matching lids a nightmare?
 Donate the ones with lids to charity.
 Throw out the odd ones.
 Buy only two sizes of leftover dishes, small and large.
 The “disposable” ones work great and actually last a long time.
 Buy a bunch of the same.
 Choose square or rectangle ones.
 They fit the best in the fridge as they line up side-by-side without wasting space.
 They also stack.
 Now you only need to reach for two lids – a large or a small.
 Simple enough?

 For your snack zone, add a bowl of fruit that everyone likes to eat cold, such as grapes or oranges.
 Add your small vegetables nibbles, containers of yogurt or pudding, cheese sticks and so on.
 This keeps everyone from rummaging through the fridge.